wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    ### Output logs

-1. Print logs that were output from a process:
+6. Print logs that were output from the app process:

    <pre><strong>docker logs sample-app-app-1